IR-2016-149, Nov. 16, 2016

 - Jennifer MacMillan, IRSAC Chair – Jennifer MacMillan, EA, Santa Barbara, Calif.

 - Ronald Aucutt – McGuireWoods, LLP, Tysons Corner, Va.

 - F. Robert Bader – Baltimore CASH Campaign, Baltimore, Md.

 - Cheri Freeh – Hutchinson, Gillahan & Freeh, P.C., Quakertown, Pa.

 The IRSAC is administered by the Office of National Public Liaison and draws its members from the taxpaying public, the tax professional community, small and large businesses and the payroll community.

-The 2016 Internal Revenue Service Advisory Council Public Report can be found on IRS.gov.
+The 2016 Internal Revenue Service Advisory Council Public Report (PDF) can be found on IRS.gov.